 For those looking to purchase a new car or a recently built used car, there are many models available with low emissions in mind.
 For instance, the Toyota Prius is a bin 3 car, while the Honda Civic Hybrid is even lower at bin 2.
 Ford's Escape Hybrid is a bin 3 vehicle, which is an impressive rating for an SUV.
 Under the tough California emissions standards, the non-hybrid Toyota Yaris and Honda Fit are both considered Ultra-Low Emissions Vehicles [source: GreenerCars.org].

 Someday we just may all be driving electric or hydrogen-powered cars that don't emit chemicals that harm our health or the environment.
 But until then, we'll simply have to make do by maximizing our car's fuel efficiency, by learning as much about green driving as we can, and by making sure our older cars don't pollute too much.

-For more information regarding emission certification and eco-friendly driving, take a look at the links on the next page.
+For more information regarding emission certification and eco-friendly driving, take a look at the links below.

 Related HowStuffWorks Articles

 - Electric Auto Association.
 "The Truth About Auto Emissions."
 (Accessed May 5, 2009)http://www.eaaev.org/Flyers/#Emissions